qzmp10/where-s_waldo/README.md

 ## What I could've done better
 - Testing.
 I forgot to use Jest for TTD during this project which is definitely a habit I should not pick up.
 - Organizing my project before starting it.
-My projects tend to become pretty disorganized as they go because of a lack of a 'plan.
+My projects tend to become pretty disorganized as they go because of a lack of a plan.
 A whiteboard would probably help.

 ## Used
 - React